jimmydave03/spring-cloud-demo/README.md

 # spring-cloud-demo

-**Demo is still in development so sorry for lack of documentation."
+**Demo is still in development so sorry for lack of documentation.**

 This demo gives all the information regarding how Spring cloud works.